Enforcing Strict Vertex and Edge Validation

 def validate_and_commit(conn, record):

-"""Validates payload against SCHEMA before executing Gremlin traversal."""
+"""Validate a payload against SCHEMA before executing any traversal."""

 label = record.get("label")